farukhkhan07/ApacheNutch-ApacheSolr-Configuration/README.md

 * Go to apachenutch2.2.3/conf and open the file gora.properties.
 * Copy and paste the following line of code in it. gora.datastore.default=org.apache.gora.hbase.store.HBaseStore
-* Now go to apachenutch2.2.3 Folder
+* Now go to apachenutch2.2.3 Folder and open your terminal in the particular directory.
+Run Command "ant runtime".
+* Runing the above command with create the respective directory named as "runtime" in the apachenutch2.2.3 Folder.
+The structure of apachenutch2.2.3 will look like the following image below.

+- Apache-nutch-2.2.3
+  -  build
+  -  conf
+  -  docs
+  -  ivy
+  -  lib
+  -  runtime
+  -  src